UuqV/kathryn-lovell-tech/content/blog/2017-10-13-the-fft/index.md

 This certainly looks like frequency readout from the file--we can see the drastic dip at 16Hz we saw before--but this doesn't much look like our Ableton output.

 Ableton and Bell know something we don't.
 Likely much like you, when I listen to a sound I care a ton about what's happening in the 10-5,000Hz range, and especially the 10-100Hz range, that's where all the bass and kicks are.
-Relatively you and I don't care so much about the 15,000Hz-20,000Hz range because surprise! most human perception response curves are logarithmic.
+Relatively you and I don't care so much about the 15,000Hz-20,000Hz range because (whoa!) most human perception response curves are logarithmic.
 Naturally, then, we should give our x-axis a logarithmic scale instead, it'll give us a better view of the bass tones.
 We do this in R simply by adding the argument log='x', denoting that the x-axis of the graph is in the logarithmic scale, like so:

 ```
 plot(x, y, log='x', type='l', col='black', xlab='Frequency (kHz)', ylab='Power (dB)')